 However,, the only platform for which mouse over on links revealed the underlying weights was firefox on windows 7.
 Neither safari, chrome not firefox on OSX or Chrome on windows 7 showed the weights

 In our tests, this bug is intermittent, i.e., sometimes the weights show up upon mouseover in Chrome and sometimes they do not.
-We think that this bug is occurring because we were using the web page attribute “title”, which, when we initiated development, used to default to display as a tooltip.
+We think that this bug is occurring because we were using the Scalable Vector Graphics (SVG) title element, which, when we initiated development, used to default to display as a tooltip.
 But now that browsers have diverged and new tools like Bootstrap are available, this default behavior is seen less and less.
 We have addressed this issue by intentionally and programmatically building this feature in with new code and have tested it to work with all supported browsers.

 I would like to see an option on the tool for showing or hiding all weights.